TOP > Artists > NONAKA, Taku

 SUMMARY

-・His works were displayed at the British Museum in 2000 and stored in collection today.
+・His works were displayed at the British Museum in 2000 and they're still stored in collection today.

 PERSONAL INFORMATION